fommil/fpmortals/manuscript/under-review.md

 server.
 If we accidentally stop an agent whilst it is performing work, it is inconvenient and requires a human to restart the job.

+Contributors can manually add agents to the farm, so counting agents and nodes is not equivalent.
+We don't need to supply any nodes if there are agents available.

 The failure mode should always be to take the least costly option.

 Both Drone and GKE have a JSON over REST API with OAuth 2.0